cockroachdb/docs/v2.1/training/orchestration-with-kubernetes.md

     The pod uses the `root` client certificate created earlier to initialize the cluster, so there's no CSR approval required.

-2. Get a shell into the pod and start the CockroachDB [../built-in SQL client](use-the-built-in-sql-client.html):
+2. Get a shell into the pod and start the CockroachDB [built-in SQL client](../use-the-built-in-sql-client.html):

     {% include copy-clipboard.html %}
     ~~~ shell